ryanmaclean/Learning-Spark-with-Zeppelin-and-Hortonworks-Sandbox/README.md

 # Learning Spark with Zeppelin and Hortonworks Sandbox
 Learning Spark with the Zeppelin notebook from the Hortonworks Sandbox VM

-I've created this repo in order to catalog the differences between the setup I used and the one presented in the Eduonix Spark course as I found it much simpler though Zeppelin may not have been in the sandbox at the time of course creation.
+I've created this repo in order to catalog the differences between the setup I used and the one presented in the Eduonix [Learn Apache Spark from Scratch](https://www.eduonix.com/courses/Software-Development/Learn-Apache-Spark-from-Scratch-for-Beginners) course as I found it much simpler though Zeppelin may not have been in the sandbox at the time of course creation.

 ## Getting Started